-The Plixio keyboard features 61 full-sized keys and has enough features to help beginners and aid intermediate level players to improve their skills.
-The sound quality is also suitably decent for intermediate pianists.
+The Plixio keyboard features full-sized 61 key keyboard and has enough features to help beginners and aid intermediate level players to improve their skills.
+The sound properties are also suitably decent for intermediate pianists.

 In fact, even the lesson mode option in the Plixio caters to both beginner and higher level players and you can even learn how to play without the help of an actual instructor.
 You can use the attached music stand to see your sheet music easily without craning your neck around too much.

 The Plixio offers sounds of other instruments as well such as a harp, guitar, trumpet, violin, tuba and saxophone.
 It even has 60 demo songs, 100 rhythms, and 40 tones, which is quite fantastic at such a low price point.